kammaii/akorean/docs/objects.md

 New instances of Person will inherit (copy) the new formatName method. let hankAaron = new Person("Hank", "Aaron", "February 4, 1934 00:00");

+Note that the `new` operator behaves differently than `Object.create`

 Object.prototype.formatName (not defined; returns "undefined")
  |
  +----Person.prototype.formatName (returns "firstName, LastName")